XuejianXiong/DHS-data-analysis/README.md

     --n_process 48
 ```

+### Issues:
 DNABERT requires GPU and recommend HPC for large-scale datasets.
-Lacking the necessary computer resources currently, no results can be shown at and after fine-tune step.
+Lacking the necessary computer resources currently, no results can be shown from DNABERT modeling.

 ## Results